top of page

 WHERE TO START

 This is the most important first step.
-Circle up the areas you want to keep light, and I recommend to start with the darkest areas because they will be the standard to make other tones.
-Work in small sections at a time.
-I always pick the section that attracts me the most.
+Circle or lightly mark the areas you want to keep light.
+I recommend starting with the darkest areas first, because they will serve as a reference point for creating the other tones.

 COVER THE DRAWING WITH A PIECE OF PAPER (OPTIONAL)